mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ```

 So this is a quick report on the current length of the *oplog in time and in megabytes*.
 And remember that the earliest event in the *oplog* is subject to change because the *oplog* is capped collection, and it's periodically flush to make room for new data.
 In this lesson, we've learned that there are several different ways to check the status of a r*eplica set*, and each one is important in its own right.

+### Local DB: Part 1

+In this lesson, we are going to take a quick peek into a fundamental database and the old replication process-- our dear, sweet Local DB.
+The minute we start our MongoDB, like I'm doing right now, there's a standalone node.
+And once I connect to that node, we can see two different name spaces, or databases, if you prefer.
+We have admin, which comprises all the Administration Data and where most of our administration commands like db.shutdownServer, for example, needs to be executed, or will be executed.

+And we have local.
+So let's jump into local for a second.
+And we can see that, in this instance, a standalone, all by itself, node.
+The local DB has only one collection-- startup.log.
+Nothing extraordinary so far, in that this startup_log only holds the start up log of this particular node, as the saying kind of leads to.
+So let's connect to our replica set instead and check out how these local do once we are in the replica set land.

+Now that I'm connected to a replica set-- and you can see here from the prompt that I'm connected ta replica M103 and to its primary.
+If I use local and show the collections-- so here we have a little bit more of information, or at least a bit more of collections in this scenario.
+Great, but what are these for anyway?
+Most of these collections, like me, startup log, system replica set, system rollback ID, or replica set election, and min val are collections maintained internally by the server.

+They don't really vary that much, and the information they hold are simple configuration data-- nothing too interesting there.
+But where things get really interesting is with one collection in particular-- oplog.rs. oplog.rs is the central point of our replication mechanism.
+This is the oplog collection that will keep track of all statements being replicated in our replica set.

+Every single piece of information and operations that need to be replicated will be logged in this collection.
+There are a few things about the oplog.rs collection that you should know about.
+First of all, it's a capped collection.
+Capped collection means that the size of this collection is limited to a specific size.
+If we collect the stats of our oplog.rs collection into this variable, there's a flag called .capped that will tell us that this collection is, indeed, capped.

+You can see the size of this collection.
+We can also see the max size of the particular collection.
+Now if you want to see the stats into a megabyte unit, you can see that this collection in here holds up to almost 2 gigabytes of data-- 1.8 gigabytes.
+By default, the oplog.rs collection will take 5% of your free disk.
+In my case, I have nearly 36 gigabytes of available data.

+So 1.8 gigabytes gives me those 5%.
+The size of our oplog will determine our replication window-- the amount of time that it will take to fill in your oplog.
+Now, we can also see some of that information from the printReplicationInfo, where here, giving the current status of my oplog.
+We are configured for those 1,819 megabytes.
+The log length starts to end is around 362 seconds, 0.1 hours-- a very short one.

+And it's calculated based on the oplog first event time and the oplog last event time.
+Now as you can see, I haven't done much so far.
+And from now, where we stand right now at this moment in time, I see that I have not done much in this particular replica set.
+So the calculated time to fill in the oplog is relatively low.
+But wait just a second.
+I thought that the oplog size was measured in size, therefore it's megabytes, but we are talking about hours?

+Fear not, young Padawan.
+What is happening here is that MongoDB will let you know how much time it will take-- given the current workload, how much time will it take to start overwriting entries in your oplog.
+In this case, I have not been doing much, therefore my workload is quite low.
+So it will only take about 0.1 hours to fill the oplog, which is not really predictable at this point.

+We need more data to actually calculate correctly how much time does it take to fill up our oplog.